 A wide range of rich, stimulating texts, both fiction and non-fiction, are available for pupils in the classrooms and library.
 Children choose library books to promote a love of reading; for each text read, they are encouraged to respond to a Bloom's reading question (see attachment) in their Reading Record.

-> The children are given frequent opportunities in school to write in different styles and for a variety of audiences, using quality texts as a model.
-Opportunities to use a range of engaging stimuli for writing are regularly provided, including Talk4Writing, music, drama and film; in the Junior classes, children are also given regular opportunities to write more freely about a topic or in a style of their choice through our 'Freedom Friday' challenges.
+The children are given frequent opportunities in school to write in different styles and for a variety of audiences, using quality texts as a model.
+Opportunities to use a range of engaging stimuli for writing are regularly provided, including Talk4Writing, music, drama and film; more confident writers are also given regular opportunities to write more freely about a topic or in a style of their choice through our 'Freedom Friday' challenges.

-> Wherever possible, feedback is given to the children as they write to supprot them in editing and reviewing their work.
+Wherever possible, feedback is given to the children as they write to support them in editing and reviewing their work.
 Each class uses English working walls and Learning Journeys to support the children in self-assessing their writing against agreed criteria.
-The acronyns of CUPS (capitals, usage, punctuation, spelling) and ARMS (add, remove, muddle, substitute) are used across the school to further support the children's independence with editing.
+The acronyms of CUPS (capitals, usage, punctuation, spelling) and ARMS (add, remove, muddle, substitute) are used across the school to further support the children's independence with editing.
 Non-negotiables for each year group are displayed and referred to when writing in any subject to maintain high, consistent expectations for all.

 Once the children have completed phase 5 in phonics (following The Code's scheme of work), we then use No Nonsense Spelling to map the progression of skills taught (see attachment below).
 This resource is aligned to the National Curriculum expectations and supplemented by the resources produced by Spelling Shed.
 This is also part of our Home Learning provision, allowing the children to continue practising the spelling rules and patterns at home.